Home

 The wrist dive computer is very popular.
 These types of computers look like large watches and are worn on the wrist (obviously, hence the name).

 They will tell you all you need to know at a glance.
 People sometimes use their dive computer watches as everyday wrist watches.
-Some wrist dive computers are also able to be mounted in a console (see below). wrist dive computer

-Sometimes the faces may be a bit small for all the information the computer can display, so make sure you will be able to read it underwater.
+On some models the faces may be a bit small for all the information the computer can display, so make sure you will be able to read it underwater.

 Some wrist dive computers are rectangular in shape, giving you a larger display area and easier to read numbers.
 This would probably be your best bet if you want a wrist mount and have trouble reading smaller numbers.